 LABELED.
-Equipment or materials to which has been attached a label, symbol or other identifying mark of an organization acceptable to the authority having jurisdiction and concerned with product evaluation that maintains periodic inspection of production of labeled equipment or materials and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified main ner.
+Equipment or materials to which has been attached a label, symbol or other identifying mark of an organization acceptable to the authority having jurisdiction and concerned with product evaluation that maintains periodic inspection of production of labeled equipment or materials and by whose labeling the manufacturer indicates compliance with appropriate standards or performance in a specified manner.

 LIGHTING OUTLET.
-An outlet intended for the cite ct connection of a lampholder, a luminaire (lighting lixture) or a pendant cord terminating in a lampholder.
+An outlet intended for the direct connection of a lampholder, a luminaire (lighting fixture) or a pendant cord terminating in a lampholder.

 LISTED.
-Equipment, materials, or services included in a list published by an organization that is accaptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states either that the emipment, material, or services means identified standards of has been tested and found suitable for a specified periods.
+Equipment, materials or services included in a list published by an organization that is acceptable to the authority having jurisdiction and concerned with evaluation of products or services, that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services, and whose listing states either that the equipment, material or services meets identified standards or has been tested and found suitable for a specified purpose.